engr101staff/engr101matlab/_sources/structs/main.rst

 .. mchoice:: ch18_01_ex_opponent_02

-   Which command will access the value of the UM member in the MSU data set?
+   There is an error in the :code:`conf_div` variable of the :code:`WIS` struct.
+It must be changed to a :code:`'W'`.
+Which command will execute the change?

    - :code:`WIS(conf_div = 'E') = 'W';`